santhosh9528/Sales-Performance-Target-Reconciliation-Management-MIS-automated/README.md

-# Sales Performance, Target Reconciliation & Management MIS
+# Integrated Business Performance, MIS Automation & Data Analytics

 ## 📌 Project Overview

-This project is an end-to-end **Sales Performance, Target Reconciliation, and Management MIS Reporting System** designed to provide management with a clear view of daily and monthly business performance.
+This project presents an end-to-end **Integrated Business Performance, MIS Automation & Data Analytics Solution** designed to provide management with a centralized view of sales performance, targets, customers, products, finance, inventory, and operational exceptions.

 The organization operates across multiple regions, sales teams, customers, and product categories.
-Management identified inconsistencies between **sales targets, actual sales, orders, returns, and finance collections**.
+Management identified inconsistencies between **sales targets, actual sales, orders, returns, finance collections, and operational records**.

-The objective of this project is to validate the data, reconcile business transactions, identify exceptions, automate the reporting workflow, and provide management with actionable insights through an interactive **Power BI Management Dashboard**.
+The objective of this project is to integrate business data, validate data quality, reconcile transactions, automate MIS reporting, identify performance exceptions, and transform raw operational data into actionable management insights using **Excel, Power Query, SQL, Python, DAX, and Power BI**.

 ---

 ## 🎯 Business Problem

-Management needs to understand:
+Management requires an integrated analytical system to understand:

 - Whether sales teams are achieving their targets
 - Which employees and regions are underperforming
+- Which customers and products contribute most to business performance
 - Whether orders, sales, returns, and collections reconcile correctly
-- Where revenue leakage is occurring
+- Where revenue leakage and financial discrepancies are occurring
-- Which products are contributing to declining performance
-- How returns are affecting revenue
+- How returns are affecting net sales
+- How inventory is performing
-- Which exceptions require immediate management attention
+- Which operational exceptions require immediate attention
+- How daily MIS reporting can be automated

-The project provides an automated MIS framework to answer these questions.
+This project provides a centralized **Business Performance & MIS Analytics framework** to address these requirements.

 ---

-## 📂 Datasets
+## 📂 Business Datasets

-The project uses the following business datasets:
+The project integrates multiple operational datasets:

 - Employee Master
 - Customer Master